 - 1. Cumulative grade point average is below 2.0. - 2.
-Semester grade point average is below 2.0. - 3.
-A grade below C has been earned in a required course. - Violations of professional or personal misconduct (may result in dismissal from the School of Nursing).
+Semester grade point average is below 2.0. - A grade below C has been earned in a required course. - Professional or personal misconduct (may result in dismissal from the School of Nursing).